Ludophilia/Ft_printf/all_testcases.md

 * %c : Character placeholder.
-If no l length modifier is present, the **int argument** is converted to an **unsigned char**, and the resulting character is written.
+If no l length modifier is present, the **int argument** is converted to an **unsigned char**, and the resulting character is written on stdout.
+* %s : C character string placeholder.
+Reminder: C character string are null terminated.
+If no l length modifier is present: the **const char * argument** is expected to be a pointer to an array of character type.
+Characters from the array are written up to (but not including) a terminating null byte ('\0'); **if a precision is specified**, no more than the number specified are written and no null byte need be present; **if the precision is not** **specified, or greater than the size of the array**, the array must contain a terminating null byte.

 **PLEASE CHECK AGAIN THIS SHIT BELOW**
-* %s : C character string placeholder (so null terminated ?)

 * %d : signed integer placeholder
 * %i : signed integer placeholder